Broadband installation and activation: How long does it take?

 Getting Virgin Media installed is a bit different, as the brand has its own network, separate from the Openreach network used by other providers.

 If your home’s been connected to Virgin Media’s network in the past three years, you can use its QuickStart self-install pack.
-This can either be sent to your home for £5 or picked up from your nearest Collect+ store for free.
-In either case, you will be sent a straightforward self-installation kit and you can be up and running within as little as four days of placing your order - making Virgin Media the quickest company to install home broadband.
+This can either be sent to your home or picked up from your nearest Collect+ store for free.
+In either case, you will be sent a straightforward self-installation kit and you can be up and running within as little as four days of placing your order, making Virgin Media the quickest company to install home broadband, provided you already have the line.

 What could delay your broadband installation?